tmonks/100-days-of-code/log.md

 ## Day 72: November 8, Saturday
 D72 #100DaysOfCode
 Took my laptop to do some coding while my family was looking around in Barnes & Noble ☕️ Completed my first 4kyu kata on Codewars and ranked up to 5kyu 😁 Man these challenges are addicting.
 Once I start one, I can't stop thinking about it until it's solved!

+## Day 73: November 10, Monday
+D73 #100DaysOfCode
+Worked some more on the heading and portfolio sections of my website.
+Learned about transform & scale which let me create a nice hover effect without causing the layout to shift.
+Made the CTA button link to my email using JavaScript so it's not in plain text.